HiDeoo/starlight-openapi/schemas/README.md

 ## License

-Licensed under the MIT License, Copyright © HiDeoo.
+Licensed under the MIT License, Copyright © jeff_drumgod.

-See [LICENSE](https://github.com/HiDeoo/starlight-openapi/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/jeffdrumgod/starlight-openapi-rapidoc/blob/main/LICENSE) for more information.

+## Thanks

+This plugin is based on the [starlight-openapi](https://github.com/jeffdrumgod/starlight-openapi-rapidoc) plugin by HiDeoo.
+Thanks to the original author for the inspiration and the hard work.